GabrielvMarinho/Obsidian/Tech/Operating Systems/System call.md

-A form of exposing functionalities to the user program such killing and creating processes
+A form of exposing functionalities to the user program such as killing and creating processes

 in a OS you can be in:
 user mode: access to basic stuff